wasta-linux/traffic-cop/README.md

 - Shows live upload and download rates globally and for each managed process.

 ## Limitations
 Traffic Cop relies on **[nethogs](https://github.com/raboof/nethogs)** to track network usage.
-As of version 0.8.5-2, **nethogs** does not track udp packets, which are used by many VoIP apps, including **Zoom** and **Skype**, and thus **Traffic Cop** also doesn't show reliable upload and download rates for udp traffic.
+As of version 0.8.5-2, **nethogs** does not track udp packets, which are used by many VoIP apps, including **Zoom** and **Skype**, and thus **traffic-cop** also doesn't show reliable upload and download rates for udp traffic.
 However, the backend app, **tt**, *does* properly manage this udp traffic.
 You can confirm it for yourself if you have a pay-per-MB internet plan and check the counter provided by your ISP periodically during a call to verify that the rate you've set is being properly applied.

 ## More information
 Traffic Cop manages bandwidth usage via a systemd service by: